GreaterGoodest/blog.dev.repo/content/post/elf_science_p1.md

 We're passing in our page aligned memory space (0x401000) and the amount of memory to modify (4096 bytes).
 These values must both be [page-aligned](https://scoutapm.com/blog/understanding-page-faults-and-memory-swap-in-outs-when-should-you-worry#:~:text=Linux%20allocates%20memory%20to%20processes,represent%204KB%20of%20physical%20memory.).
 We're then changing the permissions of that memory to allow for read, write, and exec.
 This will allow us to modify the code, and still execute it once modification is complete.

-A more robust way to implement the alignment is shown below:
+A more robust way to implement the alignment is shown below (just 0's out the last 3 nibbles of the address):

 ```c
 address_t page_aligned_addr = (address_t)encrypt_me & 0xFFF000;